- Crazy good Triple Plus (A+++) sound or close it from start to finish, this was clearly the best copy from our shootout – reasonably quiet vinyl too

 Here is just the kind of sound you want on an album like this — Big and Bold!

 If you’ve got the full range dynamic speakers to play Tons of Sobs good and loud, you will discover, as we have, what a powerful British Blues Rock album this is.
-No hits, just heavy electric blues played with feeling, only a year before Zeppelin came along and took it to a whole new level.
+No hits, just heavy electric blues played with feeling, months before Zeppelin would come along and take the genre to a whole new level.

 Years ago — in 2011 to be exact — we said the following in a listing for a very good sounding domestic pressing:

-Fast forward almost eight years and we’ve only had a couple more!
+Fast forward a number of years and we’ve only had a couple more!
 I personally have seen the original British pressing of this album sell on the web for more than 1000 dollars, which explains why we rarely have them.

 What amazing sides such as these have to offer is not hard to hear: